-BlueStacks is a popular Android emulator, but sometimes Bluestacks just isn’t opening.
-This can be a big problem, but today we’ll show you how to fix Bluestacks Engine Won’t Start Issue.
+BlueStacks is a popular Android emulator, but sometimes Bluestacks refuses to open.
+This can be a hurdle in your way.
+We’ll show you how to fix Bluestacks Engine Won’t Start Issue.
 This issue can occur if there’s a problem with your installation.

 So be sure to reinstall BlueStacks entirely and check if that helps.
 If not, you might have to go back to the previous Windows build or turn on virtualization to fix Bluestacks Engine Won’t Start Error.